-Algerian parliament president Bouchareb resigns: Ennahar TV
+Algeria parliament president Bouchareb resigns: Ennahar TV

 Authorities have postponed a presidential election previously planned for July 4 because of a lack of candidates, with no new date set for the vote.

+Protesters and the army drove Bouteflika to resign on April 2 after two decades in power, but public pressure has continued for the departure and prosecution of senior figures around him.

+Bouchareb is a former head of the National Liberation Front (FLN) party, which has ruled Algeria since independence from France in 1962.
+Bouchareb was replaced as FLN leader in May.

-Reporting by Lamine Chiki; Editing by Mark Heinrich
+Reporting by Lamine Chikhi, Editing by Mark Heinrich, Editing by William Maclean